Dalvin Cook Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Cook has averaged 57.6 rushing yards per game in his seven career matchups against the Bears, 30.9 fewer yards than his over/under in Sunday's game.
+- Over his seven career matchups against the Bears, Cook averaged 57.6 rushing yards per game, 32.9 fewer yards than his over/under in Sunday's game.

-- Cook has had a rushing touchdown in two games versus the Bears, but did not have multiple TDs in either of those games.
+- Cook, in seven matchups versus the Bears, has run for a TD twice, but has yet to total more than one in a single contest.

-- The Bears allow 126.4 yards per game on the ground, the NFL's 24th-ranked rush defense.
+- The Bears have the NFL's 24th-ranked defense against the run, surrendering 126.4 yards per game.

 Recent Performances

-- In last week's matchup against the Packers, Cook carried the ball nine times for 13 yards.
+- Last week against the Packers, Cook ran for 13 yards on nine carries.

+- Cook has 102 rushing yards on 37 attempts (34.0 yards per carry) during his last three games.

 Cook's Minnesota Teammates